Pyrofab/RequiemWiki/Home.md

+Welcome to the Dissolution wiki !

 Tartaros is a mod aiming at improving Minecraft's death system, along with completing the Nether world and adding new game mechanics based on souls.

-The official wiki is here : https://dissolution.wikia.com